Before You File for Personal Bankruptcy: Information About Credit Counseling and Debtor Education (FTC)

 An interactive web site to help you navigate the credit card process and with information on recent changes to credit card rules.

 Merchants use card "blocking" to make sure that your charges do not exceed your credit limit (credit card) or overdraw your bank account (debit card), leaving them unpaid.
 This site has information on when and why blocking happens and how to avoid it.

-How the Credit Card Accountability Responsibility and Disclosure Act of 2009 (CARD Act) affects credit cards, gift cards, and other types of revolving credit accounts.
+Learn more about how the Credit Card Accountability Responsibility and Disclosure Act of 2009 (CARD Act) serves as a bill of rights for credit cardholders.

 - 5 Tips for Getting the Most from Your Credit Card

 Know your rights under the Fair Debt collection Practices Act when debt collectors contact you.

 Debts and Deceased Relatives (FTC)

 Understand whether you are responsible to pay the debt of a deceased family member.

 If you have unpaid debt, learn which federal benefits may be exempt from garnishment by a debt collector.